Wilton Lodge Park regeneration project

 The £3.64million scheme is being funded by ourselves and the Heritage Lottery Fund.
 A number of infrastructure projects have already been taken forward.

-The play-park is now open.
+The bridge is open, as is the play-park which is proving hugely popular.
 See an image at our Flickr page or take the virtual tour:

 Waterfall walk, education area